Compute (weighted) counts or percentages from a list of data frames

 Logical; if

-, the function returns weighted (or unweighted) percentages.
-IfFALSE
+TRUE, the function returns weighted (or unweighted) percentages.
+IfFALSE, it returns simple category counts.

 Value

-A list of named vectors:
+A named list.

 If